zellular-xyz/zsequencer/docs/source/examples/token.rst

 The message is signed using the BLS POP (Proof of Possession) scheme from the `blspy` library and the resulting `signature` is included in the API response.

 For now, this step ensures that every balance query is individually signed and verifiable.
-In the **Signature Aggregation and Verification** section, we’ll explore how an aggregator can collect signed responses from multiple nodes, combine them into a single BLS signature, and how clients or external services can verify that a quorum of replicas attested to the same value.
+In the :doc:`Signature Aggregation and Verification <verification>` section, we’ll explore how an aggregator can collect signed responses from multiple nodes, combine them into a single BLS signature, and how clients or external services can verify that a quorum of replicas attested to the same value.